Klipper3d/klipper/docs/Kinematics.md

 greatly increase the print time and the frequent changes in extruder flow would result in poor print quality.

-To solve this, the "lookahead" mechanism queues multiple incoming moves and analyzes the angles between moves to determine a reasonable speed that can be obtained during the "junction" between two moves.
+To solve this, the "look-ahead" mechanism queues multiple incoming moves and analyzes the angles between moves to determine a reasonable speed that can be obtained during the "junction" between two moves.
 If the next move forms an acute angle (the head is going to travel in